Troubleshooting AWS Snowball

 snowball cpcommand to force the copy operation and overwrite the invalid files.

-If you're communicating with the Snowball through the S3 SDK Adapter for Snowball using the AWS CLI, and you encounter an error that says
+If you're communicating with the Snowball through the Amazon S3 Adapter for Snowball using the AWS CLI, and you encounter an error that says

 Unable to locate credentials.
 You can configure credentials by running "aws configure".you will need to configure your AWS credentials used by the CLI to run commands.
 For more information, see Configuring the AWS Command Line Interface in the AWS Command Line Interface User Guide.